 When you’re sending a shipment to Canada from anywhere else in North America or from overseas, you may need to include the following documentation:

 However, not all shipments require the same documentation.
 A CCI is only usually required if the value of the goods exceeds CDN $1,600, for example.
-Similarly, a NAFTA certificate of origin applies to goods made in North America (Canada, U.S. or Mexico).
-While goods made elsewhere may also require a certificate of origin, a NAFTA certificate can enable you to avoid paying duty on your shipment.
+Similarly, a USMCA certificate of origin applies to goods made in North America (Canada, U.S. or Mexico).
+While goods made elsewhere may also require a certificate of origin, a USMCA certificate can enable you to avoid paying duty on your shipment.

 Of course, some goods are subject to additional restrictions too.
 You’ll need to determine whether your proposed shipment requires any additional documentation or exemptions.
 With varying rules and regulations being applicable and subject to change, planning a shipment and ensuring you’ve submitted the correct documentation can be tricky.